Identification, Images, & Information

 Food

-Adults of this genus will take fruit and meat in captivity.
-One sources says adults eat other insects.
+Adults will take fruit and meat in captivity; may feed on other insects

 Life Cycle